What is an Estate, Fiduciary or Probate Bond?

 If you do not handle the estate of a deceased individual according to the will or a court, a claim can be filed on your bond which you’re responsible to pay.
 A bond can be required even if the will states that no bond is needed, as it is ultimately left to the judge's discretion.
 This bond type is referred to by other names such as probate bonds, estate bonds and executor bonds.

 It's possible for heirs involved in the probate process to obtain cash advances; if you're interested in this, please read more here.
+If you would like to learn more about what surety bonds are and how they work, you can read our detailed guide here/a>.

 Claims on Probate Bonds Can Put You At Risk